-- your baby in a midwifery unit or birth centre – a unit run by midwives
+- your baby in a midwife-led unit or birth centre – a unit run by midwives

 - a hospital birth

 Birth at home

-If you have a low risk pregnancy and both you and the baby are well, you might choose to give birth at home (NHS, 2018).
-If you’re low risk and it’s not your first time giving birth, you have a lower risk of having interventions at home and it’s as safe as giving birth in a hospital (NICE, 2017).
+You might choose to give birth at home (NHS, 2018).
+If the pregnancy is low risk and it’s not your first time giving birth, you have a lower chance of having interventions at home and it’s as safe as giving birth in a hospital (NICE, 2017).
 Home birth can have many benefits, including freedom to move and not having to travel to hospital.

-You should bear in mind that your chances with a planned home birth of being transferred to an obstetric unit during labour or afterwards are higher for first births (45%) than subsequent births (12%) (NPEU, 2017).
+You should bear in mind that your chances with a planned home birth of transferring to an obstetric unit during labour or afterwards are higher for first births (45%) than subsequent births (12%) (NPEU, 2017).

-Birth at a midwifery unit or birth centre
+Birth at a midwife-led unit or birth centre

-You can choose to give birth at a midwifery unit or birth centre.
-Midwifery units can either be alongside a hospital maternity unit or can be freestanding from the hospital.
-Both types of midwifery unit are led by midwives and tend to be more comfortable and homely.
+You can choose to give birth at a midwife-led unit or birth centre.
+Midwife-led units can either be alongside a hospital maternity unit or can be freestanding from the hospital.
+Both types of midwife-led unit tend to be more comfortable and homely.

 In separate birth centres, you won’t have immediate obstetric, neonatal or anaesthetic care (NHS, 2018).
-If you’re low risk and whether you’ve given birth before or not, having your baby in a midwifery-led unit can be a good option.
-That’s because you have a lower rate of intervention at a midwifery unit and it’s as safe as giving birth in a hospital (NICE, 2017).
+If the pregnancy is low risk and whether you’ve given birth before or not, having your baby in a midwife-led unit can be a good option.
+That’s because there is a lower chance of intervention at a midwife-led unit and it’s as safe as giving birth in a hospital (NICE, 2017).